 what to serve with beer cheese potato bacon soup

 The soup is done when you notice it thicken up to a chowdery consistency, and the cheese is fully melted.
 This soup is amazing served with a crusty bread or roll for dipping.
-For an easy, homemade crusty side bread try this soft on the inside, crusty on the outside, perfect for dipping Basic Bread Recipe.
+For an easy, homemade crusty side bread try this soft on the inside, crusty on the outside, perfect for dipping no-knead Dutch Oven Bread.

 And while a basic bread is always a perfect sidekick to a good soup, you also can't go wrong with a classic grilled cheese!